 The best places to live in Albania – summary

-Albania is Europe’s heritage and the EU’s future, and the country’s expat community grows every year.
-Living in Albania even for a short time is a great experience, but for more and more expats the country becomes a permanent home.
+Albania is Europe’s heritage, and the EU’s future, and the country’s expat community grows yearly.
+Living in Albania, even briefly, is a great experience, but for more and more expats the country becomes a permanent home.